ssunami/RecommendationSystem/README.md

 The user based recommendation system recommends sushi based on the preferences of the users who are close to the target users.
 It takes user id, user preferences data, and number of sushi recommending and returns the top 5 recommended sushi for the user.
 The number of recommendations is set to 5 as default.
 It first computes the similarity scores between all users by taking cosine similarity of user preference data.
 It then finds 5 of the most similar users to the target user and extract their sushi preference data.
 Their sushi preference data is weighted based on the similarity score to calculate "recommendation scores" for each sushi.
 It then returns to the sushi having the top 5 highest recommendation scores.

 ## Evaluation
-we computed the precision of each recommendation systems, and compare the result.
+We computed the precision of each recommendation systems, and compare the result.
 How we assess the precision of the recommendation systems is computing the hit rate for the each systems and compare.
 Hit rate is the fraction of rated sushi by the user among the recommended sushi by the system.
-However, since the score of 1 indicates "dislike" in this data set, I determined the hit rate as the fraction of rated sushi with the score of 2 or above by the user among the recommended sushi by the system.
+However, since the score of 1 indicates "dislike" in this data set, We determined the hit rate as the fraction of rated sushi with the score of 2 or above by the user among the recommended sushi by the system.

 Procedure of the test is the following:

-1.Randomly extract the test set (20 percent of whole user preference data) \\
+1. Randomly extract the test set (20 percent of whole user preference data)
-2.Compute the hit rate of each user and find the average hit rate \\
+2. Compute the hit rate of each user and find the average hit rate
-3.Repeat step 1 and 2 for 5 times and take the average of the hit rate  \\
+3. Repeat step 1 and 2 for 5 times and take the average of the hit rate
-4.Do the above steps for both of the recommendation systems and compare the scores\\
+4. Do the above steps for both of the recommendation systems and compare the scores

 ## Result
 Average hit rate of 0.18 and 0.89 are computed for the content based recommendation system and user based recommendation system respectively.